Cold calling has been a source of business, and for some real estate agents a primary source of business, for many many decades.

 There are certain rules regarding keeping a do not call list, downloading the list for reference and penalties for breaking it.

-The sheer number of numbers on the list limit the leads that you can get calling through neighborhoods.
+The sheer number of phone numbers on the list limit the leads that you can get calling through neighborhoods.

 • Future Changes